arq¶

 Startup & Shutdown coroutines¶

-coroutines are provided as a convenient way to run logic as actors start and finish,
+The startup and shutdown coroutines are provided as a convenient way to run logic as actors start and finish,

 however it’s important to not that these methods are not called by default when actors are initialised or closed.